-The Fund does not have any intention to invest in Taxonomy-aligned investments (including transitional and enabling activities) but it is not excluded that this may be the case.
+The Fund does not currently commit to invest a minimum level in Taxonomy-aligned investments (including transitional and enabling activities).
 Taxonomy alignment of this Fund's investments has therefore not been calculated and has as result been deemed to constitute zero percent of the Fund's portfolio.
 Information on EU Taxonomy alignment is not yet readily available from investee companies' public disclosures and third-party providers.
-As soon as data becomes more accurate and available, it is expected that the proportion of EU Taxonomy aligned investments will increase.
+Once taxonomy alignment data becomes more accurate and available, the Fund may decide to incorporate such data in the future.